rashed96-bit/Tic-Tac-Toe/readme.md

 ## Demo App

-The demo app is a very simple Joke generator.
+The demo app is a very simple Tic Tac Toe.
 Replace with your own code and install other packages as needed

 - index.js (main javascript)
 - template.html (template)